Patchouli: Insect repellent

 One study suggests that patchouli oil may serve as an all-purpose insect repellent.
-More specifically, the patchouli plant is claimed to be a potent repellent against the Formosan subterranean termite.
+More specifically, the patchouli plant has been found to be a potent repellent against the Formosan subterranean termite.

 Incense

 Patchouli is an important ingredient in East Asian incense.
 Both patchouli oil and incense underwent a surge in popularity in the 1960s and 1970s in the US and Europe, mainly as a result of the hippie movement of those decades.

+Particularly in popular music, the 1976 hit by Al Stewart, "Year of the Cat", contributed to the increased awareness with a reference to it in the bridge, "She comes in incense and patchouli".

 Culinary

-Patchouli leaves have also been used to make a herbal tea.
+Patchouli leaves have been used to make a herbal tea.
 In some cultures, the leaves are eaten as a vegetable or used as a seasoning.
 There are also several herbal medicines, both in Indonesia and in China (TCM), that include dry, ground patchouli leaves as one of the key ingredients.

 Toys

 In 1985, American toy manufacturer Mattel used patchouli oil in the plastic used to produce the action figure Stinkor in the Masters of the Universe line of toys.